michaelrgarcia/transfer-vision/README.md

 *From Evergreen Valley College's Fall 2024 Class Schedule*

 ![image](https://github.com/user-attachments/assets/764e9bf6-0bd8-4053-a012-c8fc6f29cdd8)

+If this course wasn't asynchronous, I would have been able commute a short distance in order to take it, due to EVC being relatively close to me.
+This is another dimension that TransferVision has over CVC.

 *From Laney College's Fall 2024 Class Schedule (2 asynchronous sections taught by Professor Ortak)*